Vivace: intermediate Italian

 This is a key introductory OU level 1 module.
 OU level 1 modules provide core subject knowledge and study skills needed for both higher education and distance learning.

 You require a working knowledge of Italian to study this module.
-It is ideal for students who have successfully completed Andante: beginners' Italian (L195), or who have reached a similar linguistic standard.
+It is ideal for students who have successfully completed Andante: beginners' Italian (L195) (now discontinued), or who have reached a similar linguistic standard.
 Your knowledge does not need to be formal.
 It could come from either adult education classes, time spent in Italy, regular contact with Italian-speaking people or other sources.
 You should be able to understand the gist of what native speakers say and to hold a basic conversation in Italian in everyday situations such as talking about yourself; your family and where you’re from; booking a hotel; or asking for directions.

 To help decide if you have sufficient Italian to take this module with confidence, see our guidance on choosing the right modern language level.
 If you have any doubt about the suitability of the module, please speak to an adviser.